Flexible Funding Grants

 The Flexible Funding Grants (FFG) program is funded through the Category C (Cat C) and Category E (Cat E) Community Health and Wellbeing package.

-CAT C funding is an exceptional circumstances package jointly agreed and funded by the Australian and Queensland Governments (50:50) under Category C of the Disaster Recovery Funding Arrangements (DRFA).
+Cat C funding is an exceptional circumstances package jointly agreed and funded by the Australian and Queensland Governments (50:50) under Category C of the Disaster Recovery Funding Arrangements (DRFA).

-CAT E funding is through the Efficiencies Funding Program (EFP) by the Queensland Government through efficiencies obtained during the delivery of Queensland's DRFA reconstruction program.
+Cat E funding is through the Efficiencies Funding Program (EFP) by the Queensland Government through efficiencies obtained during the delivery of Queensland's DRFA reconstruction program.

 The Department of Families, Seniors, Disability Services and Child Safety administers the FFG as per the Disaster Recovery Funding Arrangements 2018 (DRFA).